Puppy biting: How to stop it from happening

 Here are a few professional dog training tips to keep your puppy's teeth off your hands, feet, kids, and clothing.

-2. If your puppy starts to bite hard, say "Ouch" in a quiet voice, and stop interacting with her for a few seconds.
-Removing your attention is negative reinforcement, or taking something away to discourage a behavior. ย When your puppy stops biting, give her attention and/or a treat.
+- If your puppy starts to bite hard, say "Ouch" in a quiet voice, and stop interacting with her for a few seconds.
+Removing your attention is negative reinforcement, or taking something away to discourage a behavior.
+When your puppy stops biting, give her attention and/or a treat.

 It can be frustrating when your pup is biting at everything that moves!
-Don't give up if it takes a little while for your puppy to learn to stop biting you.
+Don't give up if it takes a little while for your puppy to learn to do something other than bite.
 The goal is to help your puppy learn how to control herself in exciting situations where she may feel like biting.
 You can always take a break from your puppy by offering her a chew toy, stuffed Kong, or other distraction in her crate or on a tether.